-Am I tempted to cheat?
+Am I tempted to cheat on my vegan lifestyle?
 No. You don’t have to cheat on something you are choosing.

 And who cheats on something that makes them happy?
 It would be akin to asking a happily married woman, “Oh, do you cheat on your spouse who brings you so much joy and purpose?”
 Why would I?

 I know that people have attachments to foods, and I’m no different.
 But I’m not looking at a steak and wishing I could eat it.